isomerpages/nlb-biblioasia/_oct-to-dec-2013/Spicy Nation: From India to Singapore.md

 #### **A Spice for Every Need**

-Spices are the heart and soul of Indian cuisine; the use of spices has been an ancient tradition “recorded in Sanskrit texts 3,000 years ago”.[^1] The secret of Indian cuisine lies in the artful combination of spices, finding the right balance of each spice and tempering them skilfully in order to give each dish its distinct full-bodied flavour and aroma.
+Spices are the heart and soul of Indian cuisine.
+The use of spices has been an ancient tradition “recorded in Sanskrit texts 3,000 years ago”.[^1] The secret of Indian cuisine lies in the artful combination of spices, finding the right balance of each spice and tempering them skilfully in order to give each dish its distinct full-bodied flavour and aroma.

 Spices are also believed to have medicinal properties.
 India’s ancient Ayurvedic medicine offers a “holistic form of healing”[^2] that lists the five basic tastes: sweet, sour, salty, pungent and bitter.
-Spices such as asafoetida, anise, cinnamon, cumin, turmeric, clove, fennel, carda-mom, nutmeg, fenugreek seeds, mustard seeds, saffron, coriander, curry leaves, bay leaves along with chilli, ginger, onion and garlic (many of which are grown in India) are commonly used to relieve indigestion, infections, the common cold, arthritic pains, and even to keep cholesterol levels in check and protect against heart disease.
-Spices are so important to India that a dedicated Spices Board was established in 1986 with 32 members and its headquarters in Cochin, Kerala.[^3]
+Spices such as asafoetida, anise, cinnamon, cumin, turmeric, clove, fennel, cardamom, nutmeg, fenugreek seeds, mustard seeds, saffron, coriander, curry leaves, bay leaves along with chilli, ginger, onion and garlic (many of which are grown in India) are commonly used to relieve indigestion, infections, the common cold, arthritic pains, and even to keep cholesterol levels in check and protect against heart disease.
+Spices are so important to India that a dedicated Spices Board was established in 1986 with 32 members with headquarters in Cochin, Kerala.[^3]

-Apart from using spices individually, masala, basically a mix of spices, is used to add flavour even to the simplest of dishes.[^4] *Masala* comes in various combinations, from dry mixtures to wet pastes, from the more common North Indian *garam masala* — typically a mix of peppercorns, cumin, clove, cinnamon and cardamom pods — to a fiery South Indian coconut-based *masala*.
+Apart from using spices individually, *masala*, basically a mix of spices, is used to add flavour even to the simplest of dishes.[^4] *Masala* comes in various combinations, from dry mixtures to wet pastes, from the more common North Indian *garam masala* – typically a mix of peppercorn, cumin, clove, cinnamon and cardamom pods – to a fiery South Indian coconut-based *masala*.
 These *masala* concoctions can range in taste from mild to searingly hot.

 #### **North Indian Delights**

 Although influenced by different religions and traditions, as well as varying regional climates, India’s culinary delights can generally be categorised into northern and southern cuisines.

-The Moghuls who ruled northern India for 300 years were Muslims, and this region has many Indian restaurants that do not serve pork.
+The Moghuls who ruled northern India for 300 years were Muslim, and this region has many Indian restaurants that do not serve pork.
 The Moghuls introduced the Persian style of cooking to Indian cuisine, which is why North Indian food is milder and less restrained in its use of spices.
-Mughali dishes, such as creamy *korma* curries and fragrant rice dishes like *briyani* and *pulao* use exotic spices, and dried fruits and nuts.[^5] It is in also in the north, at the Himalayan foothills of Jammu and Kashmir and Dera Dun, where basmati rice, the long grain rice also called the “the king of rice”, is grown.[^6] This aromatic rice is used in the cooking of *briyani* and complements most Indian food.
+Mughali dishes, such as creamy *korma* curries and fragrant rice dishes like *briyani* and *pulao* use exotic spices as well as dried fruits and nuts.[^5] It is also in the north, at the Himalayan foothills of Jammu and Kashmir and Dera Dun, where basmati rice (a long-grain rice known as the “the king of rice”) is grown.[^6] This aromatic rice is used in the cooking of *briyani* and complements most Indian food.

 Another popular dish in North India is *tandoori* chicken, traditionally cooked in a *tandoor* (clay oven).
 It is simply prepared with yogurt and spices yet this tantalising dish is a favourite with many diners.
 A popular Kashmiri dish, *roghan josh* is lamb marinated in yogurt and spices. *Mishani* is a seven-course lamb dish that is widely served in Kashmiri weddings and it is an item most sought after in wedding menus.